Active Directory: Credential lag

+For example, if a user changes an expired Windows domain password, Active Directory updates immediately.
+However, if an internal intranet application synchronizes its local credential database only every 15 minutes, the user will be unable to authenticate to that application using the new password until the next synchronization cycle completes.

 Implementation

 Generally, a network utilizing Active Directory has more than one licensed Windows server computer.
 Backup and restore of Active Directory are possible for a network with a single domain controller.
 However, Microsoft recommends more than one domain controller to provide automatic failover protection of the directory.
 Domain controllers are ideally single-purpose for directory operations only and should not run any other software or role.

 Since certain Microsoft products, like SQL Server and Exchange, can interfere with the operation of a domain controller, isolation of these products on additional Windows servers is advised.
 Combining them can complicate the configuration and troubleshooting of the domain controller or the other installed software more complex.
 If planning to implement Active Directory, a business should purchase multiple Windows server licenses to have at least two separate domain controllers.
 Administrators should consider additional domain controllers for performance or redundancy and individual servers for tasks like file storage, Exchange, and SQL Server since this will guarantee that all server roles are adequately supported.

 One way to lower the physical hardware costs is by using virtualization.
 However, for proper failover protection, Microsoft recommends not running multiple virtualized domain controllers on the same physical hardware.